rdgao/rdgao.github.io/_posts/2016-05-10-on-doing-nothing-at-the-dentists.md

 ---
-title: 'On Doing-Nothing: At the Dentist''s'
+title: "On Doing-Nothing: At the Dentists"
 tags: [Musings]
 status: publish
 type: post